Komal123-cloud/SupplyChain-Marketplace/tracking/README.md

 #### FUTURE SCOPE:

-Integration with IoT for Temperature Monitoring:
+1. Integration with IoT for Temperature Monitoring:

 In the future, integration of  IoT devices such as Raspberry Pi for real-time temperature monitoring along the supply chain.
 This will enhance product quality and integrity by ensuring optimal storage conditions throughout the journey.

+2. Supply Chain Marketplace Enhancement:

+We can either manually input data as we currently do or provide an automatic Excel sheet with the data, leveraging blockchain technology for improved accuracy and efficiency.